cc-hpc-itwm/GPI-2/README.md

 whereas the `libGPI2-dbg.*` provides a debug version, with extra parameter checking and debug messages and is to be used to debug and during development.

+There is also `libGPI2-stats.*` which prints some statistics about operations at `gaspi_proc_term`.
+It is useful to get an impression of which and how often operations where invoked to pinpoint some performance bottlenecks.

 ## 4. RUNNING GPI-2 APPLICATIONS